epdjsmit/KASM/README.md

 <br><br>

 ### KASM Configuration Script
+---
+ ⚠️ WARNING ⚠️ - You must have a stable and reliable Internet connection during the entirety of running the KASM configuration script

+---
 There are several software package required for using elrond but almost all of them are contained within the [SANS SIFT Worksation](https://www.sans.org/tools/sift-workstation/) virtual machine OVA.
 However, for the software which is not included, I have provided a series of scripts which installs and configures the additional software.<br>
 To invoke the scripts, simply follow the instructions in [CONFIG.md](https://github.com/ezaspy/KASM/blob/main/KASM/CONFIG.md#configuration)